Documentation Index

 timestamp | string | ISO 8601 timestamp of the health check |

-When Docker is not available on the host, the health endpoint still returns HTTP 200 but reports degraded capabilities:
+When the Railway API is not reachable, the health endpoint still returns HTTP 200 but reports degraded capabilities:

 {